 Packing up your classroom at the end of the year can be a daunting task.
 Teachers are tired and end of year classroom organization has probably long since gone by the wayside.
 Over the years I’ve learned how to make packing up a lot less stressful, and with a little planning, save a lot of time and headache when setting up the next year.
 These 10 tips for packing up your classroom will make setting up next year a snap!

 Now, I’m just going to warn you that these pictures aren’t exactly pretty.
 There is nothing at all visually stunning about packing up your classroom.
 In fact, it usually looks like a tornado came through for most of the time.
-And while I love all of the possibility a new year brings, I’m usually more than a little sad to take apart the space where I’ve taught, encouraged, and nurtured my class for a whole entire year.
+And while I love all of the possibility a new year brings, I’m usually more than a little sad to break down the space where I’ve taught, encouraged, and nurtured my class for a whole entire year.
 It breaks my heart a little to go from this,

 to this, in a matter of hours.